zdharma-continuum/zinit/README.md

 a solution to this.
-Even if a plugin manager does compile plugin's main script (like Zinit does), the script can source smaller helper scripts or dependency libraries (for example, the prompt `geometry-zsh/geometry` does that) and there are very few solutions to that, which are demanding (e.g. specifying all helper files in plugin load command and tracking updates to the plugin – in Zinit case: by using `compile` ice-mod).
+Even if a plugin manager does compile plugin's main script (like Zinit does), the script can source smaller helper scripts or dependency libraries (for example, the prompt `geometry-zsh/geometry` does that) and there are very few solutions to that, which are demanding (e.g. specifying all helper files in plugin load command and investigating updates to the plugin – in Zinit case: by using `compile` ice-mod).

   ![image](https://raw.githubusercontent.com/zdharma/zinit/images/mod-auto-compile.png)